Tax choice: Iceland

 Taxpayers in Iceland who belong to an officially registered religious group or secular humanist organization must pay a congregation tax (Icelandic: sóknargjald, plural sóknargjöld) which is deducted from income taxes and goes to the individual's respective organization.
 In the past, the sóknargjald of those who do not belong to any recognized religious organization went to the University of Iceland, but this was changed in 2009.
 In cases of individuals not belonging to a registered religious group or secular humanist organization, the amount that would otherwise be used for the sóknargjald remains now part of the income tax budget.
 In 2015, the monthly sóknargjald amounted to 824 Icelandic krónur, about $US6.

 Italy

 Italian taxpayers devolve a compulsory 8 ‰ = 0.8% (eight per mil, i.e. eight per thousand) from their annual income tax return to an organised religion recognised by Italy or, alternatively, to a state-run social assistance scheme.

 Spain

 The Spanish tax declaration form has one checkbox for the Catholic Church, none for other religious groups and a second checkbox for activities of social interest.
 These checkboxes don't influence the total tax amount, but, for each ticked checkbox, 0.7% of the total amount are used as indicated.

+Japan

+In Japan, city residents can choose to allocate a portion of their taxes to their hometowns...aka hometown tax.
+In 2021 more than 7 million taxpayers choose to do so resulting in a total allocation of $6 billion (source).